Green Season Safaris in Africa

 But the wildlife won’t be completely absent.
 Indeed this is the time when many animals are giving birth so you’ll see lots of youngsters around.
 It’s also a beautiful time of the year when all is green and lush.
 All the migratory birds in full breeding plumage.
 Plus it’s a great time for butterflies, flowers and colourful insects.

 The skies are exploding with colour and are very photogenic especially at dawn and sunset.
 So keen photographers often love the summer (green) season.
 The afternoon rains bring slightly cooler weather.
 You might even need a sweater just after the rains.
 Though days are hot and sunny.

 Where do we recommend for Green Season Safaris?

 Game lodges in South Africa don’t usually offer lower prices as they remain busy through the summer months.
 (This is because they are often combined with Cape Town and the Garden Route by people escaping the Northern hemisphere winter.)

 But they have the advantage of fenced national parks and private game reserves.
 This means that the South Africa reserves are not as noticeably affected by animal migrations as the unfenced reserves of Botswana, Zambia and Zimbabwe.

 Madikwe is in the summer rainfall area but it is generally drier than the Kruger National Park and less prone to the cyclonic influences coming in from the Indian Ocean from mid January to early March.

-Ironically the Eastern Cape game reserves are about the only area in Africa where the months of May to August are NOT the best time for a safari.
+Ironically the Eastern Cape game reserves and the few Western Cape reserves are about the only area in Africa where the months of May to August are NOT the best time for a safari.
 The Eastern Cape has a temperate transitional climate which means that it can rain at any time of year.
 But its winters are pretty cold and so the animals tend to head for protective thick bushveld away.
 So the summer months are a perfect time for a safari here.
 There may be some rain but much less than elsewhere in Africa.